kcp-dev/kcp/FAQ.md

 ## Let’s take something boring like FIPS compliance.
 Would a workspace be guaranteed to run accordingly to the regulatory standards?
 Ie a workspace admin defined some FIPS stuffs and kcp ensures that the resulting pods do run appropriate in the FIPS shard?

-In kcp and application should be able to describe the constraints it needs in its runtime environment.
+In kcp an application should be able to describe the constraints it needs in its runtime environment.
 This may be techincal requirements like GPU or storage, it may be regulatory like data locality or FIPS, or it may be some other cool thing we haven't thought of yet. kcp expects the integration with [Location and Placement](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#location) APIs to handle finding the right placement that fulfills those requirements.

 ## Could you define a 'shard' in the context of kcp?